 Site Location

 Bouvard Island Mandurah, Western Australia

 Norfolk Quays Mandurah, Western Australia

 Port Bouvard Marina Mandurah, Western Australia

 The Cut Golf Course and Clubhouse Mandurah, Western Australia

+Oceanique Apartments Mandurah, Western Australia

 The Links Mandurah, Western Australia

 The Piazza Mandurah, Western Australia

-The 30 June 2014 financial year saw the Group relocate its operations from Perth, Western Australia to Sydney, New South Wales and diversify away from the Western Australian coastal region that has been its primary focus.
+The 30 June 2014 financial year saw the Group relocate its operations from Perth, Western Australia to Sydney, New South Wales and diversify away from the Western Australian coastal region that had been its primary focus.
 The driver for this was the downturn in economic conditions in Western Australia which was impacting the Group's residential development business.
 Pursuant to this strategy the Group sold certain undeveloped sites in Western Australia and did not pursue certain joint venture arrangements.
 The developments selected for either sale or discontinuation no longer met the Group's required criteria for residential developments.
-In the current financial year the Company sold "Bandy Creek" located in Esperance, Western Australia.